omarandres2803/DockerCourse/cheatsheet.md

 ---

+## Delete all the containers (those stopped and also those running)
+> docker rm -f $(docker ps -aq)

+---

+## Clean system from stopped containers, not used images, volumes and networks
+> docker system prune

+---

 ## Bind mounts (To link a host's folder with a container's folder)
 > docker run -d -v \<host_folder>:\<container_folder> \<container_name>